Toggle: English / Spanish

 Methicillin-resistant Staphylococcus aureus; Hospital-acquired MRSA (HA-MRSA)

 Most staph germs are spread by skin-to-skin contact (touching).
-A doctor, nurse, other health care provider, or visitors may have staph germs on their body that can spread to a patient.
+A doctor, nurse, other health care provider, or visitors to a hospital may have staph germs on their body that can spread to a patient.

 Once the staph germ enters the body, it can spread to bones, joints, the blood, or any organ, such as the lungs, heart, or brain.

 MRSA infections can also occur in healthy people who have not recently been in the hospital.
-Most of these MRSA infections are on the skin or less commonly lung infections.
+Most of these MRSA infections are on the skin, or less commonly, in the lung.
 People who may be at risk are:

-- Athletes and other people who may share items such as towels or razors
+- Athletes and others who share items such as towels or razors

 - Members of the military